Regulation of self-driving cars: Legislation in North America CanadaCanada is a non-signatory country to the Vienna Convention.

-For historical reason, China is not a signatory country to 1949 Geneva Convention,
+Legislation in Asia ChinaFor historical reason, China is not a signatory country to 1949 Geneva Convention,

 although it is a signatory country to 1968 Vienna Convention.

-Legislations are conducted at National People's Congress and its Standing Committee which are under control of Chinese Communist Party.

 In 2018, China introduced testing regulations to regulate autonomous cars, for conditional automation, high-level automation and full automation (roughly corresponding to Level 3, Level 4 and Level 5).

 The rules lay out requirements that vehicles must first be tested in non-public zones, that road tests can only be on designated streets and that a qualified person must always sit in the driver's position, ready to take over control.

 In February 2020, eleven constituent departments, represented by National Development and Reform Commission (NDRC), jointly issued the "Strategy for Innovation and Development of Intelligent Vehicles" which describes about roadmap plan until 2025.
 This plan states about the need to revise the "Road Traffic Safety Law", and surveying and mapping law for intelligent vehicles.

 In March 2020, Ministry of Industry and Information Technology (MIIT) published draft GB/T on 6-levels classification framework for driving automation which is basically corresponding to SEA levels.

 And in April 2020, MIIT released about the goal of the year which is set to complete the formulation of framework for driving-assist functions and low-level autonomous driving (Level 3).

 In January 2021, MIIT planned to add highways to the list of roads where provincial and city-level authorities can authorize automated cars.

 In March 2021, Ministry of Public Security (MPS) published draft proposed amendments on the "Road Traffic Safety Law".

 In August 2021, The Cyberspace Administration of China (CAC) and MIIT issued "the Provisions on Management of Automotive Data Security (Trial)".

-In September 2021, "Data Security Law" came into effect, which broadly expands the extraterritorial reach of China's existing data rules.

 In February 2022, MIIT issued the second draft of the "Administrative Measures for Data Security in the Industry and Information Technology Fields".

 And in March 2022, MIIT issued "the Guidelines for the Construction of the Internet of Vehicles Cybersecurity and Data Security Standard System".